pulumi/pulumi-kubernetes-operator/docs/stacks.md

-ConfigMapRef refers to a Kubernetes ConfigMap
+ConfigMapRef refers to a Kubernetes ConfigMap It will be assumed the ConfigMap key content is the stack config in YAML format.

 <table>
     <thead>